dyladan/dyladan.github.io/_posts/2023-05-03-histograms-vs-summaries.md

 title: Histograms vs Summaries
 date: 2023-05-03 18:03 -0400
 categories: Histograms
+spelling: cSpell:ignore Dyla quantile quantiles timeseries aggregatable Xkcd Ruslan Kovalov Björn Rabenstein Ganesh Vernekar Kubecon
 tags:	metrics opentelemetry prometheus histograms
 ---

-In many ways, prometheus histograms and summaries appear quite similar.
+In many ways, histograms and summaries appear quite similar.
 They both roll up many data points into a data structure for efficient processing, transmission, and storage.
 They can also both be used to track arbitrary quantiles such as the median or p99 of your data.
-So the question is raised when to use a summary and when to use a histogram.
+So how do they differ?
+Let's dive in.

 # Histograms